nitral/omnilib/README.md

 This package holds modules for performing computation through various frameworks, eg: Map-Reduce.

 ### HTTP
-This package holds modules for creating, interacting with, and maintaining a light-weight HTTP service.
+This package holds modules for creating, interacting with, and maintaining a light-weight HTTP service, Probe Resources.

 ### Util
-This package holds miscellaneous utility classes and methods, eg: Singleton
+This package holds miscellaneous utility classes and methods, eg: Singleton, Mutable Variables.